 Explore the Esophageal Cancer Treatment Program

-The Center for Thoracic Cancers offers a collaborative, caring approach to the diagnosis and treatment of patients with confirmed or suspected esophageal cancer.
-Our program often works in collaboration with the Cancer Center's Tucker Gosnell Center for Gastrointestinal Cancers to provide patients with the most comprehensive treatment.
+The Tucker Gosnell Center for Gastrointestinal Cancers offers a collaborative, caring approach to the diagnosis and treatment of patients with confirmed or suspected esophageal cancer.
 Consistently ranked as one of the best in the country by U.S. News & World Report, we provide the latest, most effective treatments including many innovative approaches to clinical care and promising new therapies, including:

 - Expertise in minimally invasive surgical procedures for esophageal cancer that help reduce side effects and preserve function